ralthor/Scheduler/README.md

 # Multi-workflow Scheduler
 This is an implementation for a multi-workflow scheduler on cloud.
-The method is described in [this paper 2018](https://link.springer.com/article/10.1007%2Fs11227-018-2604-2).

 ```
                                                +------------+